-We are engaged in early discussions with an out-of-state company regarding the development of a large warehouse complex in neighboring Dunkirk NY that will include both cold and dry storage capacity.
+We are engaged in ongoing discussions with an out-of-state company regarding the development of a large warehouse complex in neighboring Dunkirk NY that will include both cold and dry storage capacity.
 Local food processors currently truck their products to Pennsylvania and other locations for storage since there is not sufficient storage in the Dunkirk-Fredonia area.
 The transportation and storage of products has a substantial financial impact on major food processors.
 In addition, while the number of jobs created for local warehousing would provide a significant boost to the local economy, the long-term potential for job creation resulting from related initiatives is potentially even more significant.
 This project, which will be built on the site of a former brown field, has received support from the IDA and the City of Dunkirk.

-Another opportunity in local agribusiness focuses on the expense of disposing grape husks and other waste byproducts.
-As noted previously, we are in discussions with a renewable energy company that has proposed building a system that uses an anaerobic digester to produce renewable energy, heat, and soil products from organic waste.
-The company is working with several area food processing companies to create a centralized alternative to the current waste management system that will turn organic waste into energy.
-If successful, this opportunity is likely to have ripple effects on other area businesses.
-Similarly, a Canadian company specializing in LED lighting and solar energy has expressed an interest in relocating office and manufacturing operations to Dunkirk.
+Similarly, a Canadian company specializing in LED lighting and solar energy has relocated an office to Dunkirk at the Fredonia Technology Incubator.
 They are in contact with the principals involved in the warehouse project to explore the feasibility of providing light and heat options for the project.
 If negotiations are successful, they may bring office and manufacturing operations to the area.